Quantization and injective submodules of differential operator modules: Properties of

 \subsection{Tensor products}

-We conclude Section~\ref{Background} with a lemma applicable to any reductive Lie algebra $\dg$.
-It is not new, but we give an elementary proof.
+We conclude Section~\ref{SLmpo} with a lemma applicable to any reductive Lie algebra $\dg$.
+Although it is undoubtedly known, we have been unable to find a reference, so we give an elementary proof.
 Choose a Cartan subalgebra $\dh$ and a positive root system $\Delta^+(\dg)$, and let $\dn^+ \oplus \dh \oplus \dn^-$ be the associated triangular decomposition of $\dg$.

 Let $\lambda \in \dh^*$ be any weight and let $V$ be any $\dh$-module.
 As is usual, we write $V_\lambda$ for the $\lambda$-weight space of $V$ and $\Supp(V)$ for the set of weights of $V$.
 Let $L(\lambda)$ be the \irrep\ of $\dg$ of \hw\ $\lambda$.